Bobby Bostic: Aftermath, legal challenges and release

 In the 2010 case of Graham v.
 Florida, the Supreme Court of the United States ruled it is unconstitutional to sentence people under 18 to life-imprisonment without parole for non-homicide offenses.
 In 2016, the court ruled that this law should be applied retroactively.
 Bostic's case, however, was not affected by these changes, as technically he was not sentenced to life in prison, rather he was sentenced to 241 years with a possibility of parole in "extreme old age".
 The penalty has been described as a "de facto life sentence", separated only from an actual life sentence by legal distinction.

 In 2017, the American Civil Liberties Union lodged an appeal of Bostic's case to the US Supreme Court.
 The case received signatures and statements of support from people including Ken Starr, Sally Yates, Donald B. Verrilli Jr., and over 100 current and former judges, prosecutors and law enforcement officers.
 Among those campaigning for his release was Evelyn Baker.
 Baker, who retired in 2008 after a 25-year career as a judge, states Bostic's sentence is the only one she regrets giving; Baker believes a 30-year sentence would have been appropriate.
-However then Missouri Attorney General Josh Hawley defended Bostic's sentence, saying it did not violate the Constitution's ban on cruel and unusual punishment.
+However Josh Hawley, who was the Missouri Attorney General at the time, defended Bostic's sentence, saying it did not violate the Constitution's ban on cruel and unusual punishment.
 In his official response to the appeal, he urged the court to uphold Bostic's sentence.
 In April 2018, the Supreme Court rejected Bostic's appeal without giving a reason for doing so.
 Attorney general of the District of Columbia Karl Racine subsequently co-wrote an article criticizing the court's decision and calling for juvenile sentence reform.